ansible/lightbulb/facilitator/README.md

 **Run Time**: 4 Hours

 This module is designed to provide students with direct introductory instruction and guidance to beginning to automate with Ansible.
-It is the ideal starting point for students intent on becoming more proficient with Ansible through other Lightbulb modules and their own usage.
+It is the starting point for students intent on becoming more proficient with Ansible through other Lightbulb modules and their own usage.

 It is ideal for addressing small to medium size audiences of students that are committed to learning how to automate with Ansible.